matlab-deep-learning/llms-with-matlab/doc/Ollama.md

 You can use multimodal models like `llava` to experiment with image understanding.

 > [!WARNING]
-> Most models available for Ollama do not support image input.
-Ollama will silently ignore images for these models, and the model may or may not warn that it cannot see them.
+> Many models available for Ollama allow you to include images in the prompt, even if the model does not support image inputs.
+In that case, the images are silently removed from the input.
+This can result in unexpected outputs.

 ```matlab